EMN - European Migration Network

 2013: EMN studies on recruitment of skilled labour, organisation of reception facilities, identification of victims of human trafficking and migrant access to social security and healthcare

-In 2013, the EMN will produce three focussed studies.
+In 2013, the EMN produced three focussed studies as well as a more comprehensive study concerning social security of third-country nationals in Germany.
 The first focussed study concisely presents the national strategy and the activities undertaken to attract highly-qualified and qualified third-country nationals.
 In addition, it provides a statistical overview of immigration of highly-qualified and qualified third-country nationals and identifies challenges and obstacles.
 The second focussed study illustrates the organisation of reception facilities, as well as the supply of material resources to asylum-seekers.
-One focus rests on the flexibility of the reception system and its ability to guarantee sufficient accommodation and material resources in the face of increasing numbers of asylum-seekers.
+One focus rested on the flexibility of the reception system and its ability to guarantee sufficient accommodation and material resources in the face of increasing numbers of asylum-seekers.
 The third focussed study investigates the degree to which victims of human trafficking can be identified within the asylum procedure and the procedure of forced return.
 It also considers the cooperation between the authorities involved, as well as training and evaluation concepts.

 2012: EMN studies on immigration of students from third countries, family reunification, measures to establish the identity and European internal migration